DeepArchs/deep-archs/4.Problem-background/ai-integration-opportunity.md

 Generative AI is a very simple thing by itself: an open-text query called "prompt" that returns an open-text answer.
 "Programming" an AI consists of changing the prompt by adding instructions or relevant context information.
 The basic self-hosted AI models require a suitable machine with a GPU or other AI accelerator hardware, a software library providing an API access to an AI model (multiple free versions exist with highly mature code), and the model weights (multiple versions available, some are free for commercial use).
 Prompt generation can be done via any programming tools.
 Thus feasibility is not an issue.

 3rd party AI providers offer an API typically priced per unit of input/outgoing text.
 Some include covenience tools like returning answers in a structured data format.
 Pricing varies in a very large range, with simpler open source models running on non-mainstream providers being extremely cheap.
 A study is needed to estimate whether a self-hosted or a cheap API provider model is a better solution.

+Cost optimisation is an important part of AI systems, as heavy usage of a 3rd party AI providers could get expensive.
+There are at least two ways of cost reduction.
+The most efficient one is evaluating cheaper models, that can be employed if their performance is proven sufficient.
+The price difference between expensive specialized models and cheap open source deployments can exceed 100x.
+The second way is prompt and output optimization, reducing the amount of text that goes in and out of a model.
+AI model computation requirements, and thus costs, relate directly to the amount of incoming and outbounding text.
+Evaluating alternative prompts uses the same tools as evaluating alternative models, and is judged by the same criteria.

 ### **Tasks**